amar-repo/alx-low_level_programming/0x0E-structures_typedef/README.md

-Readme file for structures, typedef project
+Readme file for preprocessor project